 - Every American should be able to expect safety and privacy in sex-specific facilities.

 America is a tolerant and inclusive nation, filled with a diversity of people, beliefs, and ideals.
-As we continue to live and work together, let us always embrace the foundation that brought us together.
+As we continue to live and work together, let us always embrace the foundation that unites us.
 We can disagree on so many things.
 But we should agree on the principle that our laws must preserve the freedom of all.